asad-62/IVP-DNN/README.md

 * Selected one lable for each picture for a TOP 1 Accuracy calculation ('picture_one-label.csv' in the git)

 #### Current problem (30.12.2020): Discuss in meeting on 04.01.2021
-(tbd): If we compare our ground truth with the classification results of the three algorithms, the meaning of the gt and tbe classification labels often match, but the wording is not identically**
+(tbd): If we compare our ground truth with the classification results of the three algorithms the meaning of the gt labels and the classification labels often match, but the wording is not identically**
- * If we would automate the checkup based on the current gt labels, there would not be a high amount of correct classifications due to the differt wording
+ * If we would automate the checkup based on the current gt labels, there would be a very small amount of correct classifications due to the differt wordings
  * But: if you take a glace at the image and the according classification results, you would eventually count it as a right classification result

 #### Example